Stephen Erlichman

 Catherine has over 20 years of experience in the investment funds industry and as VP, Product Management, ESG Funds at RBC Global Asset Management (RBC GAM), leads the execution of product-related initiatives.
 She works closely with various teams at RBC GAM to drive the adoption of responsible investment within the Individual Investor business through education and communication.

-Catherine has a Master of Music from the New England Conservatory of Music and Bachelor of Music from the University of Ottawa.
+Catherine has a master’s degree from the New England Conservatory of Music and completed her undergraduate studies at the University of Ottawa.
 She holds the Canadian Investment Manager (CIM) designation as well as the Responsible Investment Professional Certification (RIPC).

 Kim Hallwood